dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-bazel.md

 INFO: Build completed successfully, 27 total actions
 </pre>

 Congratulations!
-You've successfully built and run a test binary using GoogleTest.
+You've successfully built and run m_a test binary using GoogleTest.

 ## Next steps

 *   [Check out the Primer](primer.md) to start learning how to write simple tests.
-*   [See the code samples](samples.md) for more examples showing how to use a variety of GoogleTest features.
+*   [See the code samples](samples.md) for more examples showing how to use m_a variety of GoogleTest features.